 - enter CM-IDLE state whenever the N2 signaling connection for this UE is released.

-Upon completion of a NAS signalling procedure, the AMF may decide to release the NAS signalling connection with the UE, after which the state at both the UE and the AMF is changed to CM-IDLE.
+Upon completion of a NAS signalling procedure, if the NAS signalling connection is released, the states at both the UE and the AMF shall be changed to CM-IDLE.

 The AMF may keep a UE in CM-CONNECTED state until the UE de-registers from the core network.